Inflation in five German states eased in April as energy prices rose at a slower pace.

 Inflation in Germany, Europe’s largest economy, accelerated in April as energy costs rose, adding to pressure on the European Central Bank to increase interest rates.

-German business confidence probably rose to a two-year high in April as the global economic recovery boosted export demand and warmer weather allowed workers back onto construction sites.
+German business confidence unexpectedly rose to a two-year high in June as the euro’s depreciation and a global economic recovery brightened the outlook for exports.

 German investor confidence unexpectedly fell for the first time in five months in March after the European Central Bank said it may raise interest rates and Japan’s biggest earthquake on record caused a slump in global stocks.

 German investor confidence fell more than economists forecast in April after the European Central Bank raised interest rates to curb inflation.